 Please note that this configuration change will affect all our Dynatrace public alert notification IP addresses.

-Your action is required: Whitelist newly added public IP addresses
+Your action is required: Add new public IP addresses to Allow list

-Action required: If you’ve defined a firewall rule to allow incoming alerts from the Dynatrace public IP addresses, please also add our newly introduced public IP addresses to that whitelist.
+Action required: If you’ve defined a firewall rule to allow incoming alerts from the Dynatrace public IP addresses, please also add our newly introduced public IP addresses to the firewall rule.

 Am I affected?